-I will spare you the details of my suffering.
-But if you have suffered deep sorrow, and if you live long enough, you surely will, then you can relate.
 A few months into my very bad, horrible year, I went to camp with our church youth group.
 When I got on the church van to leave, I was in tears.
 On the first day of camp, I wrote in my prayer journal, “Where are you, Lord?
 Have you forsaken me?”
 I was alone in my pain because, in spite of the fact that I was active in church, I did not know what it meant to have real spiritual relationships.
 No one else knew the deep sorrow of my heart—but God knew.
 The last night of camp, we were in an open-air pavilion when a man walked up out of the darkness and asked our youth pastor, Ron, to pray for him and his son.
 His wife had abandoned them.
 Ron prayed for him.
 And as he stepped out to leave, I felt drawn to him like a moth to a flame.
 But, as I approached the man, the youth gathered around him.
 I stood listening as he spoke to them.
-Yet to my surprise, the man stopped and locked eyes with mine, and he said to me: “You know what I am talking about don’t you?”
-I did not say a word to the man; I just nodded my head.
-He began to speak as if the Lord Himself had walked up into the darkness to answer my question “Where are you?”
-Then he said these very words: “God wants you to know that when you are broken, the way you are broken now, He has never been closer to you.”
-I took off running to get as far away from everyone as I could because I wanted to open my mouth and let go of the pent-up flood of emotions of my broken heart.
-As I ran, I began to weep.
-Sometimes, what we really need is to get alone with Jesus and cry our eyes out.
-It was the Psalmist who wrote that the Lord has kept our tears in a bottle and recorded them on a scroll (Psalm 56:8).
-When I read that, I was imagining how full my bottle must be!
+To my surprise, the man stopped, locked eyes with mine, and he said to me: “You know what I am talking about don’t you?”
+I did not say a word; I just nodded my head.
+Then, as if the Lord Himself had walked up into the darkness to answer my question “Where are you?”, the man said: “God wants you to know that when you are broken, the way you are broken now, He has never been closer to you.”
+I felt months of pent-up pain and emotions about to erupt, so I took off running to get as far away from everyone as I could.
+I believe one of the most cathartic things we can do is to get alone with Jesus and cry our eyes out to the only one who really does understand.
+The Psalmist wrote that the Lord has kept our tears in a bottle and recorded them on a scroll (Psalm 56:8).
+When I read that, I was imagining how full my bottle must be.

 You may question the ability of God to speak personally to us through others.
-But consider this, if God can speak through a donkey, then don’t you think He can speak through a broken man or broken woman?
-Now let’s test this story against God’s Word to see if it has any Biblical validity or if it is just my vain imagination.
-First off, Jesus said, “My sheep hear My voice.”
+So, let’s test this story against God’s Word to see if it has any Biblical validity or if it is just my vain imagination.
+If God can speak through a donkey, then He can speak through a broken man or broken woman (Numbers 22:21-39).
+Jesus said, “My sheep hear My voice.”
 When we hear the Word of God, there is no doubt God speaking.
-I ask those who are crushed in spirit to read, Psalm 34:18- 19: “The LORD is near to the brokenhearted and saves those who are crushed in spirit.
+Listen to this: “The LORD is near to the brokenhearted and saves those who are crushed in spirit.
 Many are the afflictions of the righteous, but the LORD delivers him out of them all.
-He heals the brokenhearted and binds up their wounds.”
+He heals the brokenhearted and binds up their wounds.”(Psalm 34:18-19).